Spring Asparagus with Creamy Mustard Sauce

 More Brunch Goodness

-I also have a lovely recipe for a make ahead whipped cream and blueberries to perfect your French toast.
+If you want a sweet option for your brunch, I also have a lovely recipe for a make ahead whipped cream and blueberries to perfect your French toast.